 The average U.S. New Infection Rate (NIR) is now well below the 7.14% No Growth level which means further decreases are likely in the coming week.
+The NIR increase suggests that the decrease may be getting smaller in the near future.
+The impact, if any, from the widely reported vaccine mandates will take 4 to 6 weeks to manifest.

-Daily New Infection Rate in US [NIR]

-(percentage of last two week's cases, rolling 7-day average)
+Source: Health.Com Article "How Long Does Coronavirus Last" Daily New Infection Rate in US [NIR] (percentage of last two week's cases, rolling 7-day average)

-Thirty-seven states are now below the No Growth level (7.14%).
-Twenty-five states had a significant (>1%) weekly decrease in NIR, while only Alaska had a decrease of 1% or more in NIR last week.

-The other 25 states stayed within +/- 1% of the prior week.
+Forty-one states are now below the No Growth level (7.14%).
+Four states had a significant (>1%) weekly decrease in NIR, while only three states had an increase of more then 1%.
+The other 44 states stayed within +/- 1% of the prior week.

+Return to Table of Contents

+8

+CMMP

 Daily New Infection Rate in US [NIR]

 (percentage of last two week's cases, rolling 7-day average)